s-perez-becker/TUBCon/README.md

 # TUBCon
-A controller for pitch-regulated, variable-speed wind turbines with advanced features
+TUBCon stands short for TUB Controller: a controller for pitch-regulated, variable-speed wind turbines with advanced features.
+The source code will be made available soon!